-- (1): In respect of the transfer of business between SWL and SWE.
+(1): In respect of the transfer of business between SWL and SWE: not relevant for this edition.

-- (2): Model enhancements and change in operational risk methodology.
+(2): Model enhancements and change in operational risk methodology: not relevant for this edition.

-- (3): Impact of incremental new business
+(3): Impact of incremental new business

-- (4): Including tax relief availability.

-- (5): Share premium injection.
+(4): Including tax relief availability: impact of the methodology change (treatment of the inflation swaps for the calculation of the inflation life expense risk submodule of the SCR) net of the change to Deferred Tax Liabilities